mtoensing/simpletoc/readme.txt

 == Frequently Asked Questions ==

-= How do I change the TOC heading ‘Table of contents’ to some other words? =

-Hide the headline in the sidebar options of SimpleTOC and add your own heading.

-= How do I add SimpleTOC to all articles automatically?  =

-I don’t see an easy solution at the moment.
-SimpleTOC is only a block that can be placed in your post.
-If there would be a plugin that adds blocks to every post then this would be the solution.
-I think this should be another separate plug-in to keep the code of SimpleTOC clean and … well, simple.
-Maybe someone knows of a plug-in that adds blocks automatically to all posts with some parameters and settings?
-What about site editing in WordPress?
-I think the core team is working on something like that.
-I will keep this post open.
-If I have gained more knowledge how to solve this I will add this feature.

 = How do I add a background color to SimpleTOC using Gutenberg groups? =

 Select the block and select "group" in the context menu.
 Apply "background color", "link color" and "text color" to this group.
 SimpleTOC will inherit these styles.
 You would like to use this styled SimpleTOC group next time you write a post?
 Convert it to a reusable block.